 Had enough of gay cruising in Ottawa – either in the bars or elsewhere?
 Want to explore the naughtier side of Ottawa?
 There is two gay sauna in Ottawa, which should not disappoint you – unlike all those faceless Grinder accounts.
 In such a foreign-friendly city you should have no issues visiting any of the Ottawa gay sauna/bathhouses and will be welcomed openly, as in the rest of the Ottawa gay scene.

-Gay sauna or not, in any sexual encounter please take adequate precautions.
-Not matter what your intentions are in Gay Ottawa, you should always bring your own travel supplies – You never know when you might need them!
+Gay sauna or not, in any sexual encounter, please take adequate precautions.
+No matter what your intentions are in Gay Ottawa, you should bring your own condoms and lube to play it safe.

 - Club Ottawa – A only gay sauna in Ottawa under the Central Spa brand, with locations in London and Hamilton (their Toronto location is now closed).
 Expect friendly, easy-going men – many of who a married, bisexual or questioning.
 An old-school sauna with steam room, dry room, video room, open showers, private and single rooms, lockers and a large cruising space.
 There are handsome bartenders manning the bar, a bear night on the second Thursday of every month and black-out nights on the last Thursday of the month.